NapthaAI/docs/docs/NapthaModules/7-environments.md

 - [🐋 Environment Deployments](#-environment-deployments)
 - [🚀 Running an Environment Module](#-running-an-environment-module)

-## 🌳 What is an Orchestrator Module?
+## 🌳 What is an Environment Module?

 Environments in Naptha provide the necessary infrastructure doing reinforcement learning.